Skip to main content

 Before October 2017, the categories were A (scrap), B (break), C (repairable but repair cost exceeds value), and D (repairable and repair cost below value).
 After October 2017, the system changed to A (scrap), B (break), S (structural damage), and N (non-structural damage).
 The key change is that the new system focuses on the type of damage rather than the repair cost, giving buyers clearer information about what was actually wrong with the vehicle.

-Check for Write-Offs Now
+Start Your Check Now